TomasVotruba/tomasvotruba.com/packages/blog/config/data/2019/2019-08-05-standalone-symfony-event-dispatcher-from-the-scratch.md

 Wow!
 Nothing happened...

-That's ok, because there is no Subscriber.
+That's ok because there is no Subscriber.
 So let's...

 ### 3. Create and Register Subscriber